fawohlsc/azure-policy-samples/redis-firewallrules/README.md

 # Redis Firewall Rules

 Deploys Redis firewall rules and denies creating incompliant firewall rules.
 The policies are wrapped in an [ARM template](redis-firewallrules.json) to ease deployment.
-Deploying the ARM template to a management group of choice should result in the following:
+Deploying the ARM template to a management group of choice will result in the following:
 - **Policy Definitions**
   - **Deny-Redis-FirewallRules**: Denies creating incompliant firewall rules.
-  - **Deploy-Redis-FirewallRules**: Deploys a single Redis firewall rule.
+  - **Deploy-Redis-FirewallRule**: Deploys a single Redis firewall rule.
 - **Policy Set Definitions**
   - **Deploy-Redis-FirewallRules**: Groups multiple instances of _Deploy-Redis-FirewallRule_ into a policy set to deploy multiple Redis firewall rules.
 - **Policy Assignments**